Dating Etiquette Tips For Divorcees

 Date outside the box

 Don't be so determined to stick to a routine.
-Be open to trying different things, perhaps something you never thought would interest you or dating someone you never saw as your type.
+Be open to trying different things, perhaps something you never thought would interest you, like trying dating apps or dating someone you never saw as your type.
 Following a divorce, you may be more willing to date someone completely different than what you thought was the perfect mate for you.

 Flirt a little